Pain in Both Legs? Stenosis vs. Sciatica Explained

 If your pain is persistent and significantly impacts your quality of life, it may be time to consider more advanced options.
 These techniques are designed to provide longer-lasting relief for chronic pain.
 Radiofrequency ablation is a procedure that uses heat to disrupt the specific nerve fibers that are sending pain signals to your brain, effectively silencing them for months at a time.
 For more complex cases, Spinal Cord Stimulation uses a small, implanted device to send mild electrical pulses that interfere with pain signals before they can reach the brain.
 These advanced treatments can be life-changing for those who haven’t found relief through other methods.

-Your Treatment Options for Sciatica
+Finding Relief: Your Sciatica Treatment Options

 Finding the right treatment for sciatica starts with a clear diagnosis.
 The goal is to calm the irritated sciatic nerve and address the underlying cause of the compression.
 Most people find relief with non-surgical treatments, but we can explore more advanced options if your pain persists.
 Your treatment plan will be tailored to your specific symptoms, their severity, and what’s causing the nerve pressure in the first place.
 Together, we’ll walk through a step-by-step approach to get you back to feeling like yourself.